-Actually the access level internal for members of the class Dog is impossible for two reasons: insufficient visibility of the class and insufficient visibility of its members.
-To allow access from other assembly to the class Dog, one is required to be declared public and in the same time its members to be declared as public.
-If the class or its members have lower visibility, the access to it from other assemblies is denied (i.e. from other Visual Studio projects which compile to different .dll / .exe file).
+Actually, access to internal members of the class Dog is impossible for two reasons: insufficient visibility of the class and insufficient visibility of its members.
+To allow access from another assembly to the class Dog, both, the class and its members, have to be declared public.
+If the class or its members have lower visibility, access from other assemblies is denied (i.e. from other Visual Studio projects which compile to different .dll / .exe files).

-If we try to compile the class Kid, when one is external for the assembly, in which the class Dog resides, we will get a compilation error.
+If we try to compile the class Kid, when it is external to the assembly in which the class Dog resides, we will get a compilation error.

 Access Level "private"

-The access level, which is the most restrictive, is private.
-The elements of the class, which are declared with access modifier private (or without any, because private is the default one), cannot be accessed outside of the class in which they are declared.
+The most restrictive access level is private.
+The elements of the class, which are declared with access modifier private (or without any access modifier, because private is the default), cannot be accessed from outside of the class.

-Therefore, if we declare the field name and the method Bark() of the class Dog with access modifier private, there is no problem to access them from the same instance of the class Dog, but access from any other classes is not permitted.
-If you try to access a private method from external class, a compilation error occur.
-Below is the figure about the access level private:
+Therefore, if we declare the field name and the method Bark() of the class Dog with access modifier private, there is no problem to access them from an instance of the same class Dog, while access from any other outside classes is not permitted.
+If you try to access a private method from an external class, a compilation error occurs.
+Below is the figure for the access level private: